Spider-Man Unlimited: Production

+Reception

+Spider-Man Unlimited received mixed to moderately positive reviews from critics and audiences.
+On Rotten Tomatoes, Season 1 holds a 50% Tomatometer score based on critic reviews, reflecting a range of opinions.

+Common Sense Media noted that the series explored more mature themes than typical children’s cartoons, such as racial purity, totalitarianism, and conflict between species, making it better suited for older children and tweens.

+Retrospective reviews have praised the show for its ambitious sci‑fi setting and unique take on Spider-Man, but critics also pointed out weaknesses in writing, pacing, and unresolved storylines, largely due to its cancellation after a single 13-episode season.

+User scores on Metacritic indicate a small but dedicated fanbase, suggesting that while the show was not widely popular during its original run, it developed a modest cult following over time.

 Plot

 While covering the launch of John Jameson's one-man mission to Counter-Earth (another Earth located on the far side of the Sun), Spider-Man attempts to stop his two symbiote adversaries Venom and Carnage from boarding the shuttlecraft.
 Blamed for losing contact with Jameson by J. Jonah Jameson of the Daily Bugle, Spider-Man becomes a target of persecution by the media and the public at large, with a bounty placed on his head.
 After John Jameson sends out a distress signal, Spider-Man borrows nanotechnology from Reed Richards to design a new suit that incorporates built in upgraded webshooters and spider-tracers, stealth technology and anti-symbiote sonic weaponry.
 Making his way to Counter-Earth after persuading an attacking Nick Fury to let him rescue Jameson, Spider-Man learns that Jameson has fallen in with a band of freedom fighters opposed to the High Evolutionary whose Bestials, hybrids of animal and humanoid attributes, are the dominant species whilst humans are the second-class minority.

 With Jameson reluctant to return until all of the Bestials are defeated, Spider-Man elects to remain on Counter-Earth, blending in as best as he can as Peter Parker, taking up residence in the apartment of a doctor, Naoko Yamada-Jones and her son Shane and fighting the High Evolutionary, his Knights of Wundagore, and his Machine Men alongside the rebels as Spider-Man.
 It is soon discovered that Venom and Carnage are also on Counter-Earth, and are following orders from the Synoptic, a hive-minded legion of Counter-Earth symbiotes.

 This series also shows the animated version of John Jameson's Man-Wolf form, superhero versions of mainstream villains Green Goblin and Vulture, and Counter-Earth's counterparts of Kraven the Hunter and Electro.